jatindhankhar/jatindhankhar.github.io/_posts/blog/2019-07-20-custom-http-header-and-ruby-standard-library.md

 They wanted the header to be a lower case like `api-key` but we started standing it in upper case `API-KEY`.
 This should not happen since we had a  patch in place, to handle this situation.

 ## Little background about HTTP headers and NET::HTTP

-As per the RFC, http headers are case-insensitive, which means the destination application should be able to understand both the uppercase and lowercase.
+As per the RFC [https://www.w3.org/Protocols/rfc2616/rfc2616.html](https://www.w3.org/Protocols/rfc2616/rfc2616.html "https://www.w3.org/Protocols/rfc2616/rfc2616.html"), http headers are case-insensitive, which means the destination application should be able to understand both the uppercase and lowercase.

+> Each header field consists of a name followed by a colon (":") and the field value.
+Field names are case-**in**sensitive

 Since for most of the applications, http header is case-insensitive.
 Ruby's standard networking library NET::HTTP converts every header to uppercase which is not an issue for most of the third party apis.